hurenkam/ezkvm/README.md

 however there does not seem to be a good parser crate for rust yet.
 So for now I'm using the serde-yaml parser, but restrict the config file to not use advanced yaml features.

+Some examples can be found in etc directory:

+- ### windows-11-desktop.yaml ###
+  This is VM based on my company desktop vm, it runs fine and responsive using virtio-vga-gl, and remote-viewer, but does seem to use a bit more cpu cycles than my current ubuntu oriole desktop (see below).
+- ### windows-11-gaming.yaml ###
-An example can be found in etc/wakazi.yaml, this is a config file that i derived from my proxmox windows 11 gaming VM, and with the current ezkvm in combination with this config file, i can run that VM just fine from my EndeavourOS Gemini installation.
+  This is a config file that i derived from my proxmox windows 11 gaming VM, and with the current ezkvm in combination with this config file, i can run that VM just fine from my EndeavourOS Gemini installation.
-Similarly, i have a gyndine.yaml config file defined, that uses virtio-gpu-gl as driver, and runs openTumbleweed with KDE Plasma (no hw passthrough).
+- ### ubuntu-oriole-desktop.yaml ###
+  This works fine with the same settings as my windows 11 desktop settings, but for the sake of showing some diversity, it is configured with the gtk client here.
+  I have also run opensuse tumbleweed with the same settings just fine.
+- ### macos-sequoia-desktop.yaml ###
+  A macos example, but as of yet untested.
+I have yet to try this on my laptop, but the basics should be in place for this to work.

 I do still need to execute `systemctl start libvirtd` and run `virsh net-start default` to get the default bridge up.
 I'm still looking for a way to avoid the dependency on